John Keel: The Mothman Prophecies

 The Mothman Prophecies (1975) is Keel's account of investigating an alleged sighting in and around Point Pleasant, West Virginia of a huge, winged creature termed Mothman.
 The name "Mothman" was invented by a newspaper subeditor.

 The book was widely popularized as the basis of a 2002 movie of the same title featuring Richard Gere, Will Patton, Laura Linney and Alan Bates.
 Gere and Bates played two parts of Keel's personality.
 Bates's character is named "Leek," which is "Keel" spelled backwards.
 Gere's newspaper journalist character is named "John Klein," also a play on Keel's name.

 Keel was pleased with director Mark Pellington's interpretation of the book:

 They got a lot of the stuff in the book into the movie, but with slight variations. /.../ I have no real complaints about it.
 It's Hollywood, and it's done well - that's my feeling about it.

 Criticism

 In the May/June 2002 issue of Skeptical Inquirer, journalist John C. Sherwood, a former business associate of UFO researcher Gray Barker, published an analysis of private letters exchanged by Keel and Barker during the period of Keel's investigation.
 In the article, "Gray Barker's Book of Bunk," Sherwood reported finding significant differences between what Keel wrote at the time of his investigation and what he wrote in his first book about the Mothman reports, raising questions about the book's accuracy.
 Sherwood also reported that Keel, who was well known for writing humorous and outrageous letters to friends and associates, would not assist him in clarifying the differences.

 Paranormal experiences

 Keel's friend Marc Coppola claimed that Keel "could look at people and tell exactly when they were going to die".

-Trivia

-He once had a business card that read: John A. Keel, Not an Authority on Anything.

-In reprints of his book Jadoo he is described as "a real-life Indiana Jones" by his publisher Barnes and Noble.